jfgreen/jfgreen.uk/content/python-memory-usage.md

 +++

-Recently my colleague and I were using Python to process several GB worth of CSV data.
-We realised this dataset was big enough to be mindful of the overall memory usage of our program and there decided to spend some time measuring the efficiency of the various different data representations available.
+Recently my [colleague][0] and I were using Python to process several GB worth of CSV data.
+We realised this dataset was big enough for us to be mindful of the overall memory usage of our program.
+We therefore decided to spend some time measuring the efficiency of the various data representations available.

 We considered representing each data item using a: